People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 Smart Cities (26%)

-A smart city uses information technology to create more efficient communications that helps improve the efficiency of the operations of the municipal government, share public information more readily, and improves the general welfare of its citizens.
+A smart city uses information technology to create more efficient communications that help improve the efficiency of the operations of the municipal government, share public information more readily, and improve the general welfare of its citizens.

-This can involve things like using data to improve the provision of public services, or prioritise infrastructure projects.
+This can involve things like using data to improve the provision of public services or prioritising infrastructure projects.

 Industrial IoT (24%)

-The industrial applications of IoT include such things as the application and monitoring of sensors and other connected devices to improve manufacturing processes and enhance the maintenance of machinery and equipment.
+The industrial applications of IoT include such things as the application and monitoring of sensors and other connected devices to improve manufacturing processes, enhance the maintenance of machinery and equipment, and leverage the power of enterprise IoT services for comprehensive data analysis and automation.

-There are also a number of applications for machine learning using IoT technology in the industrial sector.
+There are also several applications for machine learning using IoT technology in the industrial sector.

 Connected Health (20%)